Hakka people: Cultural identity

 The Hakka identify as Han Chinese and genetic studies show they are principally of Han ancestry, despite a recorded history of intermarriage with minority groups such as the Yao and the She.
 Furthermore, the Hakka language belongs to the Sinitic group of languages, being linguistically proximate to the Gan dialect of Jiangxi.
 The Hakka also exhibit traditional Confucian values, such as a respect for family, ancestor veneration, and a commitment to both learning and the ideals of a Confucian gentleman.
 Finally, they carry Han Chinese surnames and use Han Chinese naming conventions.
 Lingnan Hakka place names indicate a long history of the Hakka being Han Chinese.
 Like the Cantonese, they fiercely insisted on their Han identities and were principal movers of the Anti-Qing movement.

 However, the Hakka differed in their lifestyles and their preferred mode of habitation - living in large communal fortress-like buildings (known as tulou) instead of residing in courtyard houses (or siheyuan).
-They also settled in marginal or hardscrabble hill land avoided by other Han Chinese subgroups, and in this regard, were considered similar to non-Han aborigines.
+They also settled in marginal or hardscrabble hill land avoided by other Han Chinese subgroups, and in this regard, were considered similar to non-Han Indigenous peoples.
 They also exhibited gender egalitarianism to a greater degree than other southern Chinese.
+In fact, the Hakka Chinese, from southern China, did not bind their feet because their women had more social freedom, sometimes traveled, and needed to work.